hugoalh/deno-lint-rules/_rules/no_sequence_assignment.md

 Forbid sequence assignments and variables declaration.

-Sequence assignments and variables declaration in the statement [`for`][ecmascript-for] is always permit.
+Note that Sequence assignments and variables declaration in the statement [`for`][ecmascript-for] is permit.

 ## 🔧 Options